 If you want to become a web developer, you need to understand the basics.
-In this article we focus on the primary markup language you absolutely need to master, HTML.
+In this article we will focus on HTML which is the primary markup language you absolutely need to master.

 HTML stands for HyperText Markup Language.
 It’s a special language that web browsers understand.
 It’s basically a bunch of instructions about the structure of the document.